dotmpe/node-sitefile/doc/dev.rst

 ------
 Current:

-- Add hypertext capability to file-based content.
+1. Add hypertext capability to file-based content.
 See ToDo_ document.

    In particular control the envelope and delivery of content.
 Manage style, script and maybe (later) links, metadata, and then later profiles, schema..

    Ie. locate, dereference, negotiate, resolve content, etc. and serve to a suitable client e.g. browser.

+   1. Define, re-use, and distribute packages of routes and resources.

+      Initial router API consists of the `generate` function.
+Now move to a microformat for the `route` attribute.
+Maybe combine with Sitefile schema.
+      Possibly for more types of use; standalone.

+      1. Online documentation?

 There are many possibly useful directions: